 Long a crossroads of cultures, today the UAE is forging a diverse, inclusive society.
 Through language, cuisine, crafts, music, and memory, residents carry on tangible and intangible traditions that express identity and create a sense of belonging.
 Passed on and reinvigorated across generations, these traditions embody crucial values like family ties, hospitality, tolerance, and peace.

 Our world sometimes seems more and more fractured.
-At the Festival, we ask, how do we want to live together on this fragile earth?
+At the 2022 Folklife Festival, we asked, how do we want to live together on this fragile earth?
 Artists, musicians, and tradition-bearers find ways to nurture links to their communities and environments and engage traditions in living memory.
 UAE cultures are living and dynamic, influenced by their heritage, surroundings, and ongoing exchanges with people and cultures from around the globe.